Editor’s Note: This article was originally published on BlackYouthProject.com and is reposted with permission.

 How race affects conversations surrounding consent isn’t just about fingers in our hair or incessant searches at TSA.
 In response to my tweet, many Black women shared that they have also been sexually assaulted by sober and drunk white women alike.

-White womanhood is inherently doused in entitlement and maintained through victimhood and the gaslighting of Black womens’ experiences.
-This entitled notion is rooted in the racist myth birthed during slavery that Black women’s bodies do not belong to us.
+White womanhood is inherently doused in entitlement and maintained through victimhood and the gaslighting of Black women’s experiences.
+This entitlement is rooted in the racist myth birthed during slavery that Black women’s bodies do not belong to us.
 As activist and organizer Fannie Lou Hamer said, “A black woman’s body was never hers alone.”

-The case of Recy Taylor, a Black woman who was abducted and raped by six white men in 1944, highlights the ways Black women were made “incapable” of violation as scholar Patricia A. Broussard proposes and reveals the lack of bodily integrity Black women are allowed to have.
-The quick dismissal of Recy’s case breathed life into future violence exercised against Black women by both white men and women because these racial assaults would continue not to be interrogated by the justice system.
+The case of Recy Taylor, a Black woman who was abducted and raped by six white men in 1944, highlights the ways Black women were historically made “incapable” of violation, as scholar Patricia A. Broussard proposes.
+It also reveals the lack of bodily integrity Black women are allowed to have.
+The quick dismissal of Recy’s case breathed life into future violence exercised against Black women by both white men and women, as these racial assaults would continue not to be interrogated by the justice system.

-Last year, the New York Times published an intensive investigation of three Black women being sexually harassed in Chicago’s Ford plants, a story that was largely ignored by others in the mainstream media, despite the heightened #MeToo climate.
-We are intentionally silenced because of pre-existing racial prejudices that frame our existence, making it difficult and almost impossible for us to defend ourselves when we are violated.
-This is the very reason that the white woman on the train grew unpleasant with me when I denied her access to my body.
+Last year, the New York Times published an intensive investigation of three Black women being sexually harassed in Chicago’s Ford plants.
+This story was largely ignored by others in the mainstream media despite the heightened #MeToo climate.
+We are intentionally silenced because of pre-existing racial prejudices that frame our existence, making it difficult and almost impossible for us to defend ourselves when we’re violated.
+This is the very reason the white woman on the train grew unpleasant with me when I denied her access to my body.

 Rachael the Lord is a writer and performer based in New York.
-She writes about Blackness, pop-culture, faith, feminism, fanfiction and arts equity.
-She is the Social Media Coordinator for RaceBaitR.
-Follow the Lord on twitter @rachaelthelord
+She writes about Blackness, pop-culture, faith, feminism, fan fiction, and arts equity.
+Follow the Lord on Twitter: @rachaelthelord.